 Cats that tend to show allergic potential towards antibiotics.
 This includes allergy to cephalosporin and penicillin etc. One needs to check into the allergic profile or history of the pet.
 Necessitating one to get convenia under vet’s prescription and care to save oneself of any trouble.

 Convenia is a group of cephalosporin used in skin infection and other infectious conditions in cats and dogs.
-The use has been immense besides the reported cat deaths from convenia.
+Convenia is a powerful antibiotic that can be effective in treating infections in cats.
+However, it is important to be aware of the potential side effects of the medication.
+If you are considering using Convenia for your cat, it is important to talk to your veterinarian about the risks and benefits.
 It remains a controversial drug with some side effects, including nausea, vomiting, diarrhea, muscle pain, dizziness, loss of appetite, and fever.
 While many justify it with similar side effects in other medicines and the company openly taking responsibility for consequences.

 Many cat parents do not risk the cat with use of convenia.
 On the contrary, many people do prefer convenia, with the convenience of having one drug administered.
 That is at par with the 14-day treatment of oral medication, twice daily.